 Former Michigan lawmaker captures photo of 'one-in-a-million' 3-antler deer

-A former Michigan state lawmaker took a “one-in-a-million” photo last weekedn of a rare three-antler deer in the state’s Upper Peninsula.
+A former Michigan state lawmaker believes he took a “one-in-a-million” photo last weekend of a rare three-antler deer in the state’s Upper Peninsula.

 Steve Lindberg, a former state representative who lives in Marquette, regularly posts wildlife photos on his Facebook page.